openlookeng/hetu-core/hetu-docs/en/sql/create-view.md

 Description
 -----------

 Create a new view of a [SELECT](./select.md) query.
 The view is a logical table that can be referenced by future queries.
 Views do not contain any data.
-Instead, the query stored by the view is executed everytime the view is referenced by another query.
+Instead, the query stored by the view is executed every time the view is referenced by another query.

 The optional `OR REPLACE` clause causes the view to be replaced if it already exists rather than raising an error.